 Every chapter has been updated to include new and changing information and, overall, the program has been expanded to include over 550 pages and 375 references and clickable links.
 The transcript section has been dramatically overhauled and college admissions information significantly expanded.
 In addition, the curriculum discussion section has been updated to include many of the newer options available to families, and the "Four C's" curriculum selection criteria has been sharpened.
 These are just a few of the many updates made to keep in mind when you consider your investment in or upgrade to the 2018 edition.

 If you are a current TBH mom, you may receive your updated program via PDF by signing up or renewing your TBH Premier Membership for $29.99.
-Are you new to our program or are you a returning mom who wishes to attend the sessions again that includes approximately 20 hours of personal mentoring?
-Simply sign up for either the the digital ($59.99) or hard copy option ($89.99), and you will receive one year of TBH Premier Membership for free!
+Are you new to our program?
+Check out the purchase options for the tool first and then consider our Group Mentoring sessions which include one year of TBH Premier Membership for free!